leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 <kbd><img alt="Customer details" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/econnect-user-manual-ion-part2/order-entry.png"></kbd>

-After logging in on the front-end, and order is placed for 1 EA of item 200200 is added to cart.
+After logging in on the front-end, and order is placed for 1 EA of item Roller Bearing is added to cart.
 The customer specific price is already applied at this point (based on 1 EA of the item in question):

 <kbd><img alt="order addition" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/econnect-user-manual-ion-part2/order-entry-pdt-addtion.png"></kbd>